VU finishes tied for fourth with USC, will face Trojans in quarterfinal match Tuesday.

 Prior to his arrival in Nashville, Limbaugh spent the last five seasons serving as the recruiting coordinator and assistant coach for the SEC and national powerhouse Crimson Tide,who finished as the NCAA runner-up (2012), captured SEC championships in two seasons (2008, 2012) and won two NCAA East Regional titles (2009, 2012).
-Alabama has also been to four NCAA Championships and claimed 20 team tournament titles during his tenure.
+Alabama also played in four NCAA Championships and claimed 20 team tournament titles during his tenure.

 “I believe that Vanderbilt is a special place and we can build champions on and off the golf course,” said Limbaugh after his hire.
 “There are many things that attracted me to Vanderbilt: First of all, Vanderbilt is a great university and Nashville is such an awesome location.
 We will have the opportunity to build champions in the classroom, on the golf course, and have young people that represent Vanderbilt in a way that Vanderbilt needs to be represented.”